A simple analytical alignment model for laser-kicked molecular rotors: Alignment of atmospheric molecules

 \section{Alignment of atmospheric molecules}

-In this section we provide a practical demonstration of the MR model by applying it to the main atmospheric molecules N$_2$, O$_2$ and CO$_2$ under experimental conditions commonly found in hollow core fibers~\cite{haddad2018molecular,nagy2021femtosecond, nagy2021high}.
+Here we provide a practical demonstration of the MR model by applying it to the main atmospheric molecules N$_2$, O$_2$ and CO$_2$ under experimental conditions commonly found in hollow-core fibers~\cite{haddad2018molecular,nagy2021femtosecond, nagy2021high}.
 The three molecules are chosen due to their natural abundance and differences in anisotropic polarizability, moment of inertia as well as nuclear spins.

-We assume all molecules to be thermally-populated at \SI{300}{K} and kicked by a pulse energetically equivalent to a square \SI{100}{fs} pulse with an intensity $\SI{3.3e13}{W/cm^2}$.
+We assume all molecules to be thermally-populated at \SI{300}{K} and kicked by a pulse energetically equivalent to a square pulse with the duration \SI{100}{fs} and an intensity of $\SI{3.3e13}{W/cm^2}$.
 This results in different dimensionless system parameters for each molecule, which are shown in Table~\ref{tab:my_label}.

 In Fig.~\ref{MolecularComparison} we can see that the different kicked molecules display distinctly different alignment dynamics.